 James Douglas Library Fund

 This endowment was given to AIME by James Douglas in 1916 to support the Institute's library.
 Since the mid-1980s when AIME's divisions became separate not-for-profit organizations, AIME transferred the publication of material to its Member Societies.
 The annual income from this fund (approximately $40,000) has been used by AIME for digitization of archival volumes and other purposes.
-Whatever income AIME does not use, is split equally by the Member Societies for their use in maintaining their libraries.
+Whatever income AIME does not use, is split equally by the Member Societies for their use in maintaining their respective libraries.

 Seeley W. Mudd Fund